 Ways to sharpen a core drill bit when no other method seems to work.

-Though a Core drill bit is suppose to be self sharpening.
-If you are a core drill operator then you have been here.
-You push, and push as hard as you can but the core drill bit just does not seem to be cutting.
 Here is what we sometimes do with older core drill bits (in a pinch) to get them sharpened and cutting like new.
 We do NOT suggest using this method except as a last resort

-A) Take a good roofing hammer and use the claw side of the hammer to gently tap the top edges of the core drill bit.
-Don't beat the heck out of your core drill bit just a little tappping with the claw hammer end of the hammer will make your core drill bit cut faster through concrete or rebar. try not to break off the teeth using this way of sharpening your core drill bit.
+Don't beat the heck out of your core drill bit just a little tappping with the claw hammer end of the hammer will make your core drill bit cut faster through concrete or rebar.

 B) Use a hand held 4" grinder with a cutting rock to score the edges of the diamond teeth.